Belarus issues tough warning to Russia over energy dispute

-MINSK, Belarus (AP) — The leader of Belarus has warned Russia that it could lose its ally if it fails to offer compensation for higher oil prices.
+MINSK, Belarus (AP) — The leader of Belarus sternly warned Russia Thursday that it could lose its ally if it fails to offer compensation for higher oil prices.

 President Alexander Lukashenko’s statement comes amid a bitter energy dispute that has marred close ties between the two neighbors and allies.

 The Belarusian leader, who has ruled the ex-Soviet nation of 10 million with an iron fist for nearly a quarter-century, has relied on loans and cheap energy from Russia.
-Belarus has exported oil products made with cheap Russian oil, and Moscow’s decision to charge a higher price for crude supplies will cost it billions of dollars in lost revenue.
+Belarus exports some oil products made with cheap Russian oil, and Moscow’s decision to charge a higher price for crude supplies will cost it $11 billion in lost revenue over the next six years, according to Belarusian official estimates.

-Lukashenko warned Thursday that Russia’s refusal to offer compensation could result in “the loss of its only ally in the West.”
-He ordered officials to find alternative revenue sources.
+Lukashenko has held several meetings with Russian President Vladimir Putin last fall, but they have failed to resolve the dispute.

 Most Read Business Stories